TEIC/website/src/news/2025/new-release-tei-guidelines-4-10-0-stylesheets-7-59-0.md

 title: "New Release: TEI Guidelines 4.10.0 / Stylesheets 7.59.0"
 date: 2025-08-15
 ---
-# New Release of the TEI Guidelines 4.10.0 / Stylesheets 7.59.0

 On 15 August 2025, The TEI Consortium released [version 4.10.0 of the TEI Guidelines](https://tei-c.org/Vault/P5/4.10.0/doc/tei-p5-doc/en/html/index.html), codenamed “The Olinguito Release” celebrating the [discovery of the olinguito in South America](https://www.si.edu/stories/olinguito-discovery) which was announced by the Smithsonian Institution on this date in 2013.
 This release includes [version 7.59.0](https://github.com/TEIC/Stylesheets/releases) of the TEI Stylesheets.